mggonza/BFSNNOAI/README.md

 We proposed an deep FD-UNet architecture that directly exploits the frequency content in the broadband sinogram of an optoacustic measured signal for image reconstruction.
 The reconstructed images present a high degree of fidelity.

 ![plot](./FigureResults.png)
+Figure: Reconstruction example.
+In the second half it is shown the average power spectrum of the full sinogram and the components associated with x1 and x2.

 ### Citation
 If our implementation helps your research work, please consider citing us: